Unsynchronized Decentralized Q-Learning: Two Timescale Analysis By Persistence: Unsynchronized Decentralized Q-Learning

 \begin{assumption} For all $i \in \NN$, $\delta^i \in ( 0, \bar{\delta} )$ and $\rho^i \in ( 0, \bar{\rho} )$. \end{assumption}

-We require that $\delta^i$, player $i$'s tolerance for sub-optimality in its Q-factor, is positive to account for noise in its learning iterates, as exact convergence is unreasonably demanding during a truncated learning phase.
+In the first part of \Cref{assumption:rho-delta}, we require that $\delta^i$, player $i$'s tolerance for suboptimality in its Q-factor, is positive to account for noise in its learning iterates, as exact convergence is unreasonably demanding during a truncated learning phase.
 On the other hand, the tolerance parameter $\delta^i$ is upper bounded so as to exclude truly suboptimal policies from consideration in an estimated best-response set.
 The second part of \Cref{assumption:rho-delta} concerns the experimentation parameter $\rho^i$.
 We assume that $\rho^i > 0$ so that player $i$ can explore all of its actions and accurately learn its Q-factors in the limit.
-This experimentation parameter $\rho^i$ must be kept small, however, so player $i$'s behaviour policy closely approximates its baseline policy.
+This experimentation parameter $\rho^i$ must be kept small, however, so player $i$'s behaviour policy closely approximates its baseline policy. \Cref{assumption:rho-delta} appears as Assumption~2 in \cite{arslan2017decentralized}.